 Selected Works 1968–2020

-Joan Jonas is a pioneer of performance, video and installation who has pushed the boundaries of art for the last five decades.
+Joan Jonas is a world renowned artist best known for her work in performance, video and installation who has pushed the boundaries of art for the last five decades.
 After studying sculpture and art history she became one of the founding figures of performance when it first emerged in New York in the 1960s and 1970s.
 Her work often simultaneously brings together images, objects, props, drawings, animals, language, sound, music and performers to address complex tropes found in rituals, myths, and stories while increasingly engaging with environmental issues, the animal world and the precariousness of our planet.

 Throughout her career Jonas has constantly experimented with different media as well as the myriad and poetic ways of conveying the content of her works, ranging from the abstract to figurative, from impressionistic to narrational, and continues to influence generations of younger artists.
 This presentation of work by Joan Jonas features a wide-ranging view of her oeuvre, from her earliest video piece, Wind (1968), to her most recent sculpture, Chandelier (2020), as well as performance photographs, drawings and sculptural videos that fall in between.